OpenBioMaps/documentation/official_docs/en/admin_pages.rst

 In both cases, the SET prefix is automatically added to the comment field, which must be deleted for the change to take effect.
 This is so that these parameters cannot be accidentally changed.

 Groups
 ------
-Create and manage groups
+Creating and managing groups.
+These groups can be used for the management of access and usage control of upload forms, data, modules and administrative functions.
+The groups can contains groups.

 Upload forms
 ------------
 :doc:`upload_forms`

 Functions
 ---------
 Manage optional SQL functions and triggers:

-    - Taxon list auto update: Add 'scientific name' and 'alternative names' to the taxon table which used by the taxon filter
+    - Taxon list auto update: Add 'scientific name' and 'alternative names' to the taxon table which used by the taxon filter,
-    - Taxon name auto update: updates the data table on taxon table updating
+    - Taxon name auto update: updates the data table on taxon table updatin,
-    - History: creates a history on line in history table on every update and delete
+    - History: create history lines in the "history table" after update and delete rows,
-    - Access rules: Custom rules can be defined for the uploaded data user assignments.
+    - Access rules: create a rule line in the "rules table" after inserting new row.
+The rules applied are from the form settings.

 Species names
 -------------
-Taxon table management interface
+Taxon table management interface.
+Assign species names to the following categories: [accepted name], [synonym name], [common name], [mispelled name] The species names in the taxon table (species name database) is used by the "taxon-name-repair-background-jobs" and the search interfaces.

 Access
 ------